montanariarthur/OptFlock/README.md

 # Usage

 - `main_CMflock.m` : Compares the real-time optimization of the "centroid model" of flocking (Eq.
 1 of Ref.
 1).
-In this model, the agents are tasked to converge to a desired pre-specified formation while tracking a virtual target moving across space.
+In this model, the agents are tasked to converge to a pre-specified formation while tracking a virtual target moving across space.
 The communication network is given by an all-to-all network, weighted according to the relative distance between agents.
 Data packages are exchanged periodically, resulting in a piecewise-constant model.

 - `main_OSflock.m` : Compares the real-time optimization of the "Olfati-Saber model" of flocking (Eq.
 9 of Ref.
 1).
 In this model, the flock structure emerges from the pairwise interactions among agents, resulting in a lattice.
 The communication network is sparse, constrained by a limited range.
 The simulation can be performed for agents moving in free space or maneuvering around obstacles.